 - A population of 324,307;

 - More than 10% of people speaking a language other than English at home and more than 16% were born overseas.

-Barwon Partnership's regional priorities are presented annually to Government on our region's priorities.
-In early 2019, the Partnership completed a Barwon Outcomes Roadmap (PDF 648.86 KB) - a summary of the key long term outcomes the Partnership is striving to achieve and what success will look like for the region.
-The roadmap also includes a description of the actions and key projects the Partnership is focussing on.
+The Barwon Regional Partnership was established in 2016 with the first term members responsible for the setting of the Barwon Outcomes Roadmap (PDF 648.86 KB) - a summary of the key long term outcomes the Partnership is striving to achieve and what success will look like for the region.